 Thanks to the staff

 For over eighty years, Ahlers has had a material influence on the region surrounding the headquarters in Herford/Elverdissen as well as on the people who work for the company and show their commitment, their passion and their loyalty.
-Ever since its foundation ninety-seven years ago, the clothing manufacturer can rely on the loyalty of its staff.
-This reporting period saw Ahlers honour thirty-eight employees who have successfully worked for the company for ten, twenty-five or even forty years.
+Ever since its foundation ninety-eight years ago, the clothing manufacturer can rely on the loyalty of its staff.
+This reporting period saw Ahlers honour thirty-five employees who have successfully worked for the company for ten, twenty-five or even forty years.
 The Management Board and the Managing Directors would like to thank all employees for the great commitment shown in the past fiscal year.

 Social standards in the procurement process